relaybox/auth/README.md

 ## About the "Auth" service

 The "auth" service is a group of Lambda functions that handle the entire authentication flow.
 From user registration and verification to authentication and session management.
 It also handles connection token verification from uws realtime service.
+To learn more about `uws`, head over to the [uws repo](https://github.com/relaybox/uws).